COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 The comment-folding convention is not used.
 3. A single blank line precedes the data block header.
 4. The final character in the file is a new line (`\n`).
-5. A single blank line follows data frame header.
+5. A single blank line follows data block header.
+6. `data` is lowercase in the data block header.
-6. The first definition is the `Head` category.
+7. The first definition is the `Head` category.
-7. A category is presented in order: category definition, followed by all data names in alphabetical order, followed by child categories.
+8. A category is presented in order: category definition, followed by all data names in alphabetical order, followed by child categories.
-8. Categories with the same parent category are presented in alphabetical order.
+9. Categories with the same parent category are presented in alphabetical order.
+10. Notwithstanding (8), SU definitions always follow the definitions of their corresponding Measurand data names.

 ### 4.2 Layout of non-save-frame information